zkGraf/docs/README.md

 Having a sybil-resistant measure of uniqueness would have many applications in the Ethereum ecosystem.
 Relying on pure coin voting has vulnerabilities - see here.

-One approach to the sybil-resistance problem is through proof of personhood, usually involving some sort of biometric verification.

-Another reasonable approach is using a web-of-trust.
+One approach to the sybil-resistance problem is using a web-of-trust.
 ZkGraf is a protocol for building this trust graph on Ethereum.
 Users can then use this trust graph to prove claims about their uniqueness.

 Two key observations: